 If your area has a big population of owls, try calling the International Owl Center or the local wildlife services.
 They’ll provide you with more information about the birds’ breed and hunting habits.

-Basically, the best thing you can do is not allow your kitty to wander outside your home.
-Don’t leave any open windows around nighttime and make the indoors as entertaining as possible for your cat.
+Don’t leave any open windows around nighttime, and make the indoors as entertaining as possible for your cat.
 This will tone down its desire to explore the outdoor world.

 If your cat has survived an owl attack, immediately call your vet.
 The cat might not have life-threatening scratch and bite marks, but they can still cause infections and other diseases.

 And let’s not forget about the possible mental trauma of your kitty!
 You shouldn’t neglect owl attacks, regardless of the bird’s breed and size.
 As harmless as the inflicted wound may seem, seek veterinary assistance immediately.